TigerVNC

 Workaround for mouse back and forward buttons not working

-The VNC protocol currently only uses 7 mouse buttons (left, middle, right, scroll up, scroll down, scroll left, scroll right) which means if your mouse has a back and a forward button, these are not usable and input will be ignored.
+The VNC protocol currently only uses 7 mouse buttons (left, middle, right, scroll up, scroll down, scroll left, scroll right) which means if the mouse has a back and a forward button, these are not usable and input will be ignored.

 evrouter can be used to work around this limitation by sending keyboard key presses when clicking the mouse back/forward buttons.
 Optionally, xte found in xautomation and xbindkeys can be used on the server to map the keyboard key presses back to mouse button clicks if needed.